 Gutters can collect broken twigs, fallen leaves, pesky pine needles, fine sediment, and other miscellaneous debris.

-The buildup will clog your gutter system, preventing it from doing its job correctly.
-Problems can arise when rainwater or melted ice/snow has nowhere to go.
+Problems can arise when rainwater or melted ice and snow have nowhere to go.
 Excess water will find its way onto the roof and wreak havoc.
 Drip, drip, drip!

 Again, pooling water can cause rust, especially alongside the fasteners.
 Corroded nails and screws are less effective.